isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 ## Research use

 You can apply for time via the [University of Bristol rolling call][uob-rolling-call].
-This is a rolling call, with applications assessed and awarded within a month of submission.
+This is a rolling call, with applications assessed and awarded within a week of submission.

 Applications are for a fixed duration of 365 days, and you can apply to extend your project for a further 365 days during its last month if you need more time.
 Applications are also for default allocation of node hours on the BriCS services requested.
 You can apply for an additional allocation of node hours once you have consumed more than 90% of your default allocation.
 Full details of how accounting works on BriCS services are provided in the [BriCS accounting page][brics-accounting].